What Happens If I Eat Too Much While On Saxenda?

 You can work out how many calories your body needs based on your BMI and your level of exercise.
 These calculations are used to work out how many calories your body burns at rest.
 From here, you can work out more accurately how many calories you can knock off your intake in order to safely lose weight.

 If you eat more calories than you should, or indulge in a treat, you don’t need to adjust your Saxenda dosage.
 Continue to take your Saxenda as you normally would.
-Using more Saxenda than you should won’t make you lose weight faster, but may increase your risk of side effects, such as nausea or vomiting.
+Using more Saxenda than you should won’t make you lose weight faster, but it may increase your risk of side effects, such as nausea or vomiting.

-Saxenda only helps to treat the physical act of overeating, by suppressing your hunger and making you feel fuller for longer.
+Saxenda only helps to treat the physical act of overeating by suppressing your hunger and making you feel fuller for longer.
 But obesity is a disease that also affects you psychologically.
 Changing your attitudes towards food and eating can be beneficial in achieving your weight loss goals.

 When, how and where you eat can positively or negatively impact your relationship with food.
 Eating meals in front of the TV, for example, makes you more likely to overeat.
-Due to the delay in the release of hormones that send signals to our brains telling us our stomach is full, eating food quickly can cause you to eat more.
+Due to the delay in the release of hormones that send signals to our brains telling us our stomach is full, eating food quickly can cause us to eat more.
 When you eat food slowly, your body has time to send the signals to your brain to say when you are full, so you stop eating.

 Identify areas in your current diet where you can make healthier substitutions.
 Continuing with our toast example, you can use wholemeal bread and add a light spread on top to reduce the fat content.